kaushikroychowdhury/Youtube-Data-Analysis/README.md

 ![](/IMG_IN/Barplot/4.png)

-As we can see in Denmark "Entertainment" category has maximum trending videos with approx 15000 videos, followed by "News & Politics" and "People & Blogs", which have average number of videos are trending with approx 6000 & 3000 videos respectively.
-And the lowest number of trending video category was "Movies", "Shows", etc with less than ~300 videos
+As we can see in India "Entertainment" category has maximum trending videos with approx 16000 videos, followed by "News & Politics" and "Music", which have average number of videos are trending with approx 5000 & 3900 videos respectively.
+And the lowest number of trending video category was "Movies", "Autos & Vehicles", etc.

 ### Category vs parameters .. in the year of 2017